sid24ss/atom-jira-issue-search/README.md

 # Usage

-1. In package settings Set up Jira REST url
+In package settings Set up Jira REST url
-URL should be something like: https://{project}.atlassian.net/
+- URL should be something like: https://{project}.atlassian.net/

-2. To open search, press:
+To open search press
-- OSX: cmd-shift-j
+- OS X: cmd-shift-j
 - Windows: ctrl-shift-j
 - Linux: ctrl-shift-j

-3. Type to make searches
+Type to make searches
+- Press enter to open browser to selected issue

 # What is searched?
 Package searches using following filter: